p-adic Differential Operators on Automorphic Forms on Unitary Groups: Certain abelian varieties of PEL type and automorphic forms

 \subsection{Unitary groups}

 In order to discuss automorphic forms on unitary groups and abelian varieties of PEL type, we need first to establish conventions for unitary groups.
 In this subsection, we recall the notation and conventions concerning unitary groups given in Section (0.1) of \cite{SHL}; all the material in Section (0.1) of \cite{SHL} applies to our situation.
 Let $V$ be an $n$-dimensional vector space over $\cmfield$, and let $\hermpair_V$ be a non-degenerate hermitian pairing on $V$ relative to the extension $\cmfield/\IQ$.
-We write $-V$ to denote the vector space $V$ over $\cmfield$ with hermitian pairing $\hermpair_{-V}$ defined by
+We write $-V$ to denote the vector space $V$ over $\cmfield$ with hermitian pairing $\hermpair_{-V}$ defined by $\hermpair_{-V} = -\hermpair_V.$ We write $2V$ to denote the $\cmfield$-vector space $V\oplus V$ with the hermitian pairing $\hermpair_{2V}$ defined by